 She tried to commit suicide on 4 occasions.
 “M” felt, that no one was listening to her, let alone understanding.
 I cannot tell you how hurtful it was for her.
 She felt ashamed each time she tried, but explained to me, that at the time she felt like there was no way out, she said, she wasn’t herself…

 I helped her dearly giving all my love to her.
 I could never understand how she felt until she expressed herself in a written word.
 I realized the power behind it.
 Reading her diary was very emotional and brought many tears to my eyes.

 I’m a man but I cried.
 She is my world, “M” is my everything but her journals helped me understand how she felt.

-So blogging can help you not only with your own mental health but it allows to reveal to the supporter how sufferer truly feels.
+So blogging can help you not only with your own mental health but it allows you to reveal to the supporter how the sufferer truly feels.
 It goes both ways.
 That was in the past.
 She was the person in need and by reading her notes I understood how to help.

 Today “M” contributes to Worry Head.
 And today you, as a reader you are the most important person here.

 Your opinion matters.
 You bring value to WH and regardless of whether you are seeking support for your own mental health or whether you are the one supporting others with mental health problems, your comments are vital to making things better.